codr7/via-palamolla/03-resurrection.md

 There was no heating and the building was falling into pieces like the rest of the village, but compared to what I had just been through it was heaven.
 Outside the apartment I found a lemon tree and a orange tree, and proceeded to pick my first lemon and orange ever as an evening snack.
 Once I done eating; I put on enough clothes to keep warm for the night, went to bed and slept in peace for the first time in three days.

+As I woke up, the sun was shining in through the cracks in the wall around the windows.
+My body felt like it had been run over by a freight train, so I grabbed my phone and sent a message to tell the family that I was going to need a couple of days of rest before I could harvest any more olives.

+I spent most of the day chilling in the sun outside the apartment, and finally got bored enough to go for a short walk and start finding my way around Riace.
+On my way, I stumbled upon a tiny café/pizzeria with a nice atmosphere.
+The owner and what seemed like his family quickly got involved into making me a pizza with salami and olives that I paid for using some of the 10 Euros I got the day before after helping out with the harvest.